 Claims pending or suspended for additional information must be processed (paid or denied) by the thirtieth (30th) calendar day following the receipt of information requested, otherwise the Contractor must close (pay or deny) any other suspended claim if all requested information is not received prior to the expiration of the thirty (30) calendar day period.
-The Contractor shall send Providers written notice for each claim that is denied, including the reason(s) for the denial.
-The Contractor is prohibited from paying for an item (other than an emergency item or services, not including items or services furnished in an emergency room of a hospital) furnished by a Provider to whom the Division has failed to suspend payments during any period when there is a pending investigation of a Credible Allegation of Fraud against the Provider, unless the Division determines there is good cause not to suspend such payments.
+The Contractor shall send Providers written notice for each claim that is denied, including the reason(s) for the denial and process for requesting a Claims Denial Reconsideration.
+The Contractor shall respond to provider inquiries promptly and resolve provider claims within a thirty (30) calendar day period for incorrectly paid or incorrectly denied claims.
+The determination that a pattern of inappropriate denials or delays of provider payments exists is at the sole discretion of the Division.
+Failure to resolve the issue through the Corrective